sisit135/smart-time/README.md

 ## History and intro
-Smart time is a program in Windows PC that will help with issuing a time tracker for students to go out during the class time it also has other useful features such as auto sync which will automatically sync students who have permission as a list to every computer with this program.
+Smart time is a platform in Windows PC that will help with issuing a time tracker for students to go out during the class time it also has other useful features such as auto sync which will automatically sync students who have permission as a list to every computer with this program.